dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 songs, movies, or ebooks.
 People will continue to spend ridiculous amounts of money on cosmetics and status symbols.
 Whether these goods exist in "real life" or in virtual worlds does not seem to matter.
-Luxurious cars, expensive watches, jewelry, designer clothes - virtual or not, the money people spend on them is real.
+Luxurious cars, expensive watches, jewelry, designer clothes---virtual or not, the money people spend on them is real.

 As of today, the most well-known game that monetizes on the purchase of